hashicorp/terraform/website/source/docs/providers/aws/r/kms_key.html.markdown

 * `deletion_window_in_days` - (Optional) Duration in days after which the key is deleted after destruction of the resource, must be between 7 and 30 days.
 Defaults to 30 days.
 * `is_enabled` - (Optional) Specifies whether the key is enabled.
 Defaults to true.
+* `origin` - (Optional) Specifies origin of the key.
+Must be 'AWS_KMS' or 'EXTERNAL'.
+    Defaults to AWS_KMS.
 * `enable_key_rotation` - (Optional) Specifies whether [key rotation](http://docs.aws.amazon.com/kms/latest/developerguide/rotate-keys.html)
 	is enabled.
 Defaults to false.
+If keyState is PendingImport value is always false.
 * `tags` - (Optional) A mapping of tags to assign to the object.

 ## Attributes Reference